Bit-Plugins/XP-Plugin/README.md

 # XP Plugin
-An XP Plugin for Bit: Core
+An XP Plugin for Bit

 ## How to Install
 - Make sure to install better-sqlite3 (Check out this guide for any issues https://github.com/WiseLibs/better-sqlite3/blob/HEAD/docs/troubleshooting.md)
-- Unzip and place the "xp-plugin" folder in the plugins folder of Bit: Core
+- Unzip and place the "xp-plugin" folder in the plugins folder of Bit